SnappyJumper/BookWyrm/TESTING.md

 * Only a logged in User who owns the author bio can edit it.

-### 6. As a site User I can delete my published Author Pages which will lead to a more positive user experience
+### 6. As a site User, I can delete my published Author Pages which will lead to a more positive user experience

 * Once an author bio has been published te User can return at any time to delete it.

-* Only the User who created te author bio can choose to delete it.
+* Only the User who created the author bio can choose to delete it.

 * When the authorised User decides to click on delete they are prompted by the site to get confirmation before deletion.

-### 13. As a registered User I would like to be able to log in and out as I please which would improve my user experience.
+### 13. As a registered User, I would like to be able to log in and out as I please which would improve my user experience.

 * A registered User can log in to the site by selecting the option in the navigation bar.

 * Here the registered User can enter their account information to access their account.

-* Once logged in the options in the navigation bar cange and the User can access the log out option.
+* Once logged in the options in the navigation bar change and the User can access the logout option.

 * Here they are prompted by the page to confirm they wish to logout by pressing a sign out button.

 * Once pressed the User is signed out again.

-### 14. As a logged in User I would like to see that I am logged in and be able to perform additional functions as a logged in User, this would improve my user experience and my interactions with the site.
+### 14. As a logged in User, I would like to see that I am logged in and be able to perform additional functions as a logged in User, this would improve my user experience and my interactions with the site.

 * Once the User is logged in they are redirected to the home page where a sign in confirmation displays at the top of the page.